markotoplak/toplak.io/content/posts/bridge.en.md

 - **Wrists**.
 They were neither flexible nor strong.
 It hurt me if the angle between my forearms and wrists became sharper that 90 degrees.
-Whereas now, the position you see on latest videos---much more extreme that my old maximum---is now comfortable.
+Whereas now, the position you see on latest videos---much more extreme that my old maximum---is comfortable.

 - Low **flexibility in shoulders and hips**, which combined with